atomicwhale/obol-guides/charon_local-native.md

 (Make sure you are running this command in the charon folder, it should be `charon-distributed-validator-node` by default)

 ### 4. Check if Charon is running successfuly
-Check the logs of the Charon container by using:
+Check the logs of the Charon container by using `docker logs <charon-container-name> -f`, for example:
 `docker logs charon-distributed-validator-node-charon-1 --tail 50 -f`
 (Tips: Using auto complete - You can try to press `Tab` after typeing out the first few letters of the command/container name)
 You can monitor the logs here, and use `Ctrl+C` to breakout from the logs.